Azure/application-gateway-kubernetes-ingress/docs/how-tos/lets-encrypt.md

         server: https://acme-staging-v02.api.letsencrypt.org/directory

         privateKeySecretRef:
           # Secret resource used to store the account's private key.
-        name: example-issuer-account-key
+          name: letsencrypt-secret

         # Enable the HTTP-01 challenge provider
         # you prove ownership of a domain by ensuring that a particular